0xjiayu/go_parser/README_en.md

 ### Note

 1. This tool is written in Python2, and tested only on IDA7.2/IDA7.0；
 2. The strings parsing module was migrated from [golang_loader_assist](https://github.com/strazzere/golang_loader_assist), and I added the feature of string pointers parsing.
-Now it supports x86(32bit & 64bit) architecture only.
+It only supports x86(32bit & 64bit) architecture for now.

 ### Refer